urbanityllc/axthe/docs/guide.md

 - And for JAMapp, optionaly you can try to build a hello world Cordova based browser app.

-- For monitoring you can use: http://sentry.io/onboarding/axthe/get-started both on node|server and in the client/browser/mobile app.

 # Guide part II

 Lets level up to some more topics: